 Lake Land College offers many special interest courses and trips that are not part of the regular academic degree programs.
 Anyone may enroll in these courses according to their own interests.
-These courses are offered in numerous areas including: health and wellness, computer skills, personal enrichment, engaging generations, finances and money, photography, recreation leisure and exercise, renewable energy, test preparation, creative arts and culinary and home.
+These online courses are offered in numerous areas including: health and wellness, computer skills, personal enrichment, engaging generations, finances and money, photography, recreation leisure and exercise, renewable energy, test preparation, creative arts and culinary and home.

-Community Learning courses are identified by course title in the Lake Land College Magazine.
+Community Learning courses are listed on the website.
 These courses vary in length from one class meeting to several.
-Visit the website at lakelandcollege.edu/learn for listings or contact Community Learning at conted@lakelandcollege.edu or 217-234-5087.
+Visit the website at lakelandcollege.edu/learn for listings or contact Community Learning at conted@lakelandcollege.edu or 217-238-8260.